-How to List Your Vehicle for Sale on eBay Motors
+How to List Your Car for Sale on eBay Motors

 The process of listing a vehicle for sale on eBay motors begins in familiar territory with the eBay selling form, but takes a few different twists and turns based on the category you'll chose ("eBay Motors") that require you to much more specific, careful, and complete as you fill out the form than you've been in other eBay listings.